-Turns out this may be a load of crap in some areas of life.
-For example, finishing projects, diets, P90X-like programs, etc. If you don’t do the whole dang thing exactly like it’s laid out, you’re a failure.
-Got it?
+Turns out this may not always be the best advice.
+Finishing projects, diets, P90X-like programs.
+If you don’t do the whole dang thing exactly like it’s laid out, you’re a failure.
+Right?

 Not so fast, sister.
 If that’s you, and if you fell off the wagon one tiny bit and then just…QUIT…take heart.
 That was all of the “there are no shortcuts” gurus shouting in your ear.

 I’m pretty much the queen of start-and-never-finish projects.
 Fortunately, I have an amazing partner who keeps

 us himself sane despite my proclivities.
 Consequently, my house is not a mess.

 I also like food, so I even manage to get dinner on the table.

 How Does This Apply to my Mind, or my Body?

 I’m getting there.
 Say you’ve decided (once and for all–again) to “get in shape.”
 We’ve all done it, like, a thousand times.